 Granada’s signature pastry (with origins in Al-Andalus as well), these homemade delights are a must-try.
 They consist of a delicate sponge cake soaked in milk and spices, which is wrapped around sweet custard.
 They’re perfect with coffee.

-If you are lucky to visit when pomegranates are in season (fall/winter) don’t hesitate to taste the namesake fruit of this city!
-Other delicious winter fruits are persimmon (kaki) and custard apple (cherimoya).
+If you're lucky enough to visit when pomegranates are in season (fall/winter) don't hesitate to taste the namesake fruit of this city!
+Other delicious winter fruits are persimmon (kaki) and custard apple (chirimoya).

 Pastelería López-Mezquita